TryToCompile/rsschool-cv-2-/cv.md

 * 1 LP from Belhard courses (modern Front-end development, two months)  //  i will add this in the nearest future

-* 2 months of work with wordpress ( 2 hours 4 days in a week ) Some small things like help with PS and ( hey, you!
-I want these buttons to be red! ) :pick:
+* 2 months of work with wordpress (2 hours 4 days in a week) Some small things like help with PS and (hey, you!
+I want these buttons to be red!) :pick:

-* Some interesting courses on htmlacademy and videos from youtube :)
+* Some interesting courses on HTMLacademy and videos from youtube :)

 ***As for my language practice,*** i have A2 level.